 When there actually is something important at stake, I think there are usually better plans than “get into a giant internet argument.”
 Think about what your goals are.
 Devise a plan that actually seems like it might help.

 Different situations call for different plans.
 For now, I want to talk about the common anti-pattern that often happens instead.

-Demon Threads are explosive, frustrating, many-tentacled conversations that feel important but aren’t.
+Demon Threads are explosive, frustrating, many-tentacled conversations that draw people in regardless of how important they are.
 They come in two forms:

 - Benign Demon Threads are mostly time wasting.
 Nobody gets that angry, it's just a frustrated mess of "you're wrong" "no you're wrong" and then people spend loads of digital ink arguing about something that doesn't matter much.